darktable-org/dtdocs/README.md

 The compiled HTML is [checked for broken links](https://github.com/aurelienpierreeng/ansel-doc/actions/workflows/hugo.yml) with 2 different test suites (HTMLTest, written in Golang, and HTMLProofer, written in Ruby), on new pull requests and on each commit on master.
 The tests are run in the documentation scope (https://github.com/aurelienpierreeng/ansel-doc/) and in the main website scope (https://github.com/aurelienpierreeng/ansel-website), where the documentation is embedded as a Hugo module under `$Lang/doc` (where `$Lang` is the 2-letters language code).
 Relative URLs for internal links work automatically in both setups.

+If you make links to page anchors, like `/my-post#some-heading`, ensure to not insert a slash `/` between the page slug and the hashtag `#` in your Markdown code

 ### External links

 Many external websites will return HTML codes different than `200` (200 = everything fine) because the CI bot checking broken links is… a bot, and some websites block bots.
 The affected URLs can be added to the ignored list in [.htmltest.yml](https://github.com/aurelienpierreeng/ansel-website/blob/master/themes/ansel/static/.htmltest.yml) to prevent false-negative.
 Anything returning a `404` code (page not found error) should be fixed.